Skanderellouze1994/PiwNode/README.md

 It is an educational platform that helps teachers and coaches to give a course online using WebRTC.
 It contains multiple functionnalities : facial recognition , scrapping data from LinkedIn in prder to complete the profile's informations , forum , real time chat , emotionnal analysis , the ability to join any training session you want after a simple search.

+### Architecture
+The client respository contains our react.js project.
+To run both node and react projects please run : yarn dev.

 ## Requirements

 For development, you will only need Node.js installed on your environement.